 HOW DOES THE AQS 1 PERFORM?

-Key technology features of the AQS 1 enable it to deliver data with very strong correlation to U.S. EPA approved monitors (Near Reference) over extended periods of time – several years with appropriate maintenance.
+Aeroqual’s patented sensor technology enables the AQS 1 to deliver data with very strong correlation to U.S. EPA approved monitors (Near Reference) over extended periods of time – several years with appropriate maintenance.

 In head-to-head tests with traditional U.S. EPA-approved analyzers, the AQS 1 has shown R2 correlations as high as 0.98.